 So, what does this mean to travelers in the future?
 We will need to use our passports or another form of acceptable ID such as an Enhanced Driver’s License.
 If you don’t have a passport, I would suggest applying for one sooner rather than waiting until the last minute.
 A passport, for an adult, is good for 10 years.
 If you currently have a passport, check the expiration date.
 Many countries are requiring that your passport be valid for at least 6 months post travel.
 With the requirements changing, there is liable to be a wait time to get an application processed.

-Starting January 22, 2018, passengers with a driver’s license issued by a state that is still not compliant with the REAL ID Act (and has not been granted an extension) will need to show an alternative form of acceptable identification for domestic air travel to board their flight.
-To check whether your state is compliant or has an extension, click here.
+The Department of Homeland Security announced that they will delay the enforcement of Real-ID until October, 2021 due to the government shutdown due to Covid -19 in the spring of 2020.
+At that point, passengers with a regular WASHINGTON state driver’s license issued will not compliant with the REAL ID Act and will need to show an alternative form of acceptable identification for domestic air travel to board their flight.
 Passengers with driver’s licenses issued by a state that is compliant with REAL ID (or a state that has been issued an extension) will still be able to use their driver’s licenses or identification cards.

 According to TSA rules, adult passengers 18 and over must show valid identification at the airport checkpoint in order to travel.